 (viii) The failure of EPMI to keep and maintain the Financial Security required under this Agreement, and such failure persists for more than three (3) business days following FRONTERA’s written notice to EPMI to cure such Event of Default.

-(b) Upon an Event of Default, the Party not in default (Performing Party) may take one or more of the following actions with respect to the Party in default (Defaulting Party):
+(b) Upon an Event of Default, the Performing Party may take one or more of the following actions with respect to Defaulting Party:

 (i) In the event that EPMI is the Defaulting Party, FRONTERA, as the Performing Party, may take one or more of the following actions:

-(A) Withhold or suspend all or a portion of its deliveries of Available Energy, Capacity, or Ancillary Services to EPMI required hereunder;
+(A) Withhold or suspend all or a portion of its deliveries of Available Energy, Capacity, or Ancillary Services to EPMI required hereunder [on short term deals only];

-(B) By at least one (1) Business Day’s written notice to EPMI, designate in such written notice a date for termination of this Agreement and all the Parties’ obligations under this Agreement, notwithstanding any required notice otherwise due under this Agreement, but subject to Sections 21 (b), 22 and 23;
+(B) Upon at least one (1) Business Day’s prior written notice to EPMI, designate in such written notice a date for termination of this Agreement at which time all the Parties’ obligations under this Agreement, notwithstanding any required notice otherwise due under this Agreement, shall terminate and be of no further force and effect subject to those provisions of this Agreement which expressly survive any termination;

 (C) To the extent permissible under the terms of third party transactions or as agreed to by the third party, require EPMI to transfer or assign to FRONTERA or its designee all transactions entered into for the sale of Available Energy, Capacity and Ancillary Services pursuant to this Agreement as of the date of such default;

 (D) Require EPMI to liquidate all of the outstanding transactions entered into by it pursuant to this Agreement.
 In the event of such liquidation, EPMI shall set off or aggregate, as appropriate, any or all Transaction Settlement Amounts (discounted as appropriate) and any or all other amounts owing between the Parties under this Agreement so that all such amounts are aggregated and/or netted to a single liquidated amount payable by one Party to the other (the “Net Settlement Amount”), and shall notify FRONTERA of the Net Settlement Amount.
 For each transaction, the “Transaction Settlement Amount” shall be the difference between the price contracted for by EPMI with a third party (“Contract Price”) for the sale of Available Energy, Capacity or Ancillary Services and the price at which EPMI obtains or would be able to obtain energy, capacity or ancillary services under an offsetting transaction at the time FRONTERA terminates this Agreement (“Current Price”).
 If such liquidation results in a gain, the Transaction Settlement Amount shall be credited to FRONTERA.
 If such liquidation results in a loss, the Transaction Settlement Amount for such Transaction shall be charged to FRONTERA.
 EPMI may include in its calculation of the Net Settlement Amount any losses incurred by it as a result of the close-out or liquidating commercially reasonable hedges related to the transactions that are being liquidated, all as determined in a commercially reasonable manner.
 EPMI may not include in its calculation of the Net Settlement Amount any other damages, or expenses incurred by it as a result of such close-out and liquidation, including without limitation, damages and expenses incurred in obtaining, maintaining or liquidating commercially reasonable hedges related to the transactions that are being liquidated.
 Payment of the Net Settlement Amount shall be due within one Business Day after the termination of this Agreement by EPMI pursuant to this Section.
+[Need to give this provision some additional thought to make sure that it works.]

 (ii) In the event that FRONTERA is the Defaulting Party hereunder, EPMI, as the Performing Party, may take one or more of the following actions: